bananaprotocol/confax/README.md

 Advanced and modular discord bot written in Discord.js

-## Installing / Getting started
+## Getting started

-### Hosted by me

-Invite to your Server using [Discord Invite Link](https://discordapp.com/oauth2/authorize?client_id=319545839951544320&scope=bot)
+You can invite Confax to your Server by using this [Discord Invite Link](https://discordapp.com/oauth2/authorize?client_id=319545839951544320&permissions=519174&scope=bot)

-The bot should be online most of the time, but can't guarantee it.

-### Self hosted
+If you want to host it yourself, read the [Installation Guide](#installation)

+## Installation

 Make sure, that you have git, node and npm installed